Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 |---|---|---|

 | Yuzu | From Isogo Ward, Yokohama.
-Performed street lives in Isezakicho and went nationwide | Folk/Pop |
+Achieved national recognition through street performances in Isezakicho | Folk/Pop |

 | Crazy Ken Band | Yokoyama Ken is from Yokohama.
-Formed at Italian Garden in Honmoku in 1997 | Rock/Soul/Popular song |
+Formed at Italian Garden in Motomachi in 1997 | Rock/Soul/City Pop |

 | GODIEGO | Mickey Yoshino is from Yokohama | Rock/Fusion |

-| Princess Princess | Tomita Kyoko is from Totsuka Ward, Yokohama | Girls' Rock |
+| Princess Princess | Tomita Kyoko is from Totsuka Ward, Yokohama | Girls Rock |

-| Hata Motohiro | Lives in Yokohama.
-Honed his skills at Yokohama live houses like 7th AVENUE | Singer-Songwriter |
+| Hata Motohiro | Resides in Yokohama.
+Refined his skills at live houses including 7th AVENUE | Singer-Songwriter |

 | Item | Monthly Budget (Yokohama) | Notes |